InMotion vs Bluehost Hosting: Which Is Your Best Choice?

 Bluehost’s size and reputation can be seen in its competitive prices.
 There is always a sale on for new customers.
 For example, at the moment there are heavy discounts on plans like WordPress hosting.
 These constant sales give you a great price for your first term, just remember it will revert to the original full price when renewal time comes around.

 Both InMotion and Bluehost value your experience, offering money back guarantees.
-Bluehost’s is a great 30-day period, and InMotion’s is a whopping 90 days!
-(It is worth noting that extra purchases, such as domain names, are not included in the refund.)
+Bluehost’s is a great 30-day period on all plans, and InMotion’s is a whopping 90 days! (on all plans except for shared plans)

 This is a brilliant way of trying out your provider without the pressure that comes with signing up for life straight away!

-Bluehost and InMotion are very different providers, but they both offer a great service.
+Bluehost and InMotion are very different providers, but they both offer a great service that won’t dissapoint.

 Website Builder Expert aims to provide you with honest data.
 That’s why we conduct our own research and obtain direct, personal insight.
 Analyses and graphics in this article are based on authentic sources cross-validated by our in-house experts.
 We take great care to ensure the information we publish is reliable and accurate.
 However, WBE takes no responsibility for any inaccuracy in information supplied to us by users, research participants, or other entities.